agiofit/.github/profile/README.md

-Agio Fit is an open data model for garment fit: a personal fit profile that lives in a vault of the person's choice, a garment-side counterpart that brands and sellers can publish, and a reference implementation that turns the two into an *explained* size recommendation — without the profile leaving the person's control.
+Agio Fit is an open data model for garment fit: a personal fit profile that lives in a vault of the person's choice, a garment-side counterpart that brands and sellers can publish, and a reference implementation that and sellers can publish, and a reference implementation that reads the two and produces an explained, correctable answer — without the profile leaving the person's — without the profile leaving the person's control.

 > **Status: v0.1 draft.** Nothing here is stable.
 Breaking changes are expected